airbnb/plog/README.md

 Send unboxed or multipart messages over UDP, or line-separated messages over TCP, and have them forwarded to Kafka 0.8.

+The TCP protocol is not considered stable yet.
+It is likely to move to boxed messages, probably using MessagePack.

 ## Getting started

     $ ./gladew run